 The boycotting and rearrangements pose a threat to the Newcastle music scene.
 Tits Upon Tyne is a Community Interest Company that has been a dominant force on social media surrounding the allegations.

 “The promoters and agents down south are continuing to give work to SSD, usually under one of their alternative names, totally unaware of the income going directly into their venues and the current community boycott that has taken place as a last resort.”

 “Gatekeeping the online conversation from their social media accounts has controlled the narrative elsewhere to an extent; a load of bullshit from the director claiming enough for touring bands to think something has been done but then them going on to their next venture, not actually ensuring the claims have been met or enforced.”

 “It is of the utmost importance that bands recognise that choosing to play an SSD show or venue under the guise of it being a new promoter (GNE) is actively putting fans and staff at risk.
 There has been no communication with the community regarding the private investigation and what proactive steps have been taken to change the deep-rooted issues within the company.
 To make things worse, the extensive lying has isolated locals within the scene from work outside of the boycott which is further monopolising SSD’s hold”

 They concluded: “We want to see change and accountability but the total dismissal of hundreds of voices has been hard, to say the least.
 It’s at the point now where, as a community, the poor treatment of valid concerns and lack of communication has been insulting and just rude.
 So much has been brushed under the rug at others expense, it’s getting hard to ignore that now.”

-SSD were contacted for a statement, however, they did not reply.
+SSD were contacted for a statement.